PoisotLab/ms_network_prediction/manuscript.md

 ## Why should we forecast species interaction networks?

-Predictions of species interactions are critical for informing ecosystem management[@Harvey2017BriEco] and systematic conservation prioritization [@Pollock2020ProBio], and for anticipating extinctions and their consequences [@McDonald-Madden2016UsiFoo; @McWilliams2019StaMul].
+Forecasting species interactions are critical for informing ecosystem management [@Harvey2017BriEco] and systematic conservation prioritization [@Pollock2020ProBio], and for anticipating extinctions and their consequences [@McDonald-Madden2016UsiFoo; @McWilliams2019StaMul].
 Ecological interactions shape species distributions at both local and broad spatial scales.
-Including interactions in SDM models typically improves predictive performance [@Araujo2007ImpBio; @Wisz2013RolBio]---which tend to rely on approaches involving estimating pairwise dependencies based on co-occurance (JSDM paper?), using surrogates for biotic-interaction gradients, and hybridizing SDMs with dynamic models [@Wisz2013RolBio].
-Improving SDMs through interactions is crucial for conservation, as nearly 30% of models in SDM studies are used to assess population declines or landscape ability to support populations [@Araujo2019StaDis].
+Including interactions in SDM models typically improves predictive performance [@Araujo2007ImpBio; @Wisz2013RolBio; @Pigot2013SpeInt]---which tend to rely on approaches involving estimating pairwise dependencies based on cooccurance, using surrogates for biotic-interaction gradients, and hybridizing SDMs with dynamic models [@Wisz2013RolBio].
+Most existing models to predict the future distribution of species ignore interactions [@Urban2016ImpFor].
+Changes in species ranges and phenology will inevitably create spatiotemporal mismatches and affect encounter rates between species [@Gilman2010FraCom], which will further shift the distribution of species across space.

-Ecosystem functioning promotes ecosystem services, which are related to basic issues of health and the economy of humans, including pathogen transmission, food security, or the availability of fresh water.
-But in a world with a high rate of biodiversity loss, land transformation, and climate change, researchers are worried about how to protect human lives and improve life quality in different countries, having into account the measure of the change in the world in the following years.
+New interactions will also appear between species that are not currently co-occuring [@Gilman2010FraCom].
+Only by forecasting how species will interact can we hope to have an accurate portrait of how biodiversity will be distributed under the future climate.

+Forecasting how climate change will alter biodiversity is also crucial for maximizing conservation outcomes.
+Improving SDMs through interactions is crucial for conservation, as nearly 30% of models in SDM studies are used to assess population declines or landscape ability to support populations
-Because interactions carry a lot of ecological and evolutionary information about biodiversity, predicting links can give us a more complete framework to understand processes and forecast rearrangements of nature.
-Moreover, using data to make reliable predictions about how ecosystems will change over time will give us critical information that could be communicated to decision-makers and the scientific community about what are future environmental risks awaiting and how to mitigate them [@Kindsvater2018OveDat].
+[@Araujo2019StaDis].
+Reliable predictions about how ecological networks will change over time will give us critical information that could be communicated to decision-makers and the scientific community about what are future environmental risks awaiting and how to mitigate them [@Kindsvater2018OveDat].

+Not only this, but how biodiversity is structured influence the functioning of the whole ecosystem, community stability and persistence [@Thompson2012FooWeb,
+@Stouffer2010UndFoo].
+Will climate change impact the distribution of network properties (e.g. connectance)?
+If so, which regions or species groups need special conservation efforts?
+These overarching questions are yet to be answered [but see @Albouy2013ProCli; @Kortsch2015CliCha; @Hattab2016ForFin].
+We believe that this roadmap towards forecasting ecological networks provide useful guidelines to ultimately be able to predict more accurately how climate change will affect the different dimensions of biodiversity and ecosystem functioning.

-### What data do we need to turn a predictive model into a forecasting model?
+### How do we turn a predictive model into a forecasting model?

-Forecasts of the model's inputs
-On some scales, empirical time-series encode enough information about the process for machine-learning approaches to make accurate forecasts.
+On some scales, empirical time-series encode enough information about ecological processes for machine-learning approaches to make accurate forecasts.
-However, its clear this approach won't work as we rapidly shift the abiotic environment to conditions which have not been observed in the data.
+However, there is an intrinsic limit to the predictability of ecological time-series [@Pennekamp2019IntPre].

+A forecast inherently has a _resolution limit_ in space, time, and organization.
+For example, one could never hope to predict the precise abundance of every species on Earth on every day hundreds of years into the future.
+There is often a trade-off between the resolution and horizon of forecast, e.g., a lower resolution forecast, like primary production will be at a maximum in the summer, is likely to be true much further into the future than a higher resolution forecast, like where a specific species will be located across space.

+If we want to forecast the structure of ecological networks beyond the forecasting horizon of time-series based methods, we need forecasts of our predictive model's inputs--- a forecast of the distribution of both environmental conditions and the potential species pool across space (see models figure).

 ### How can we validate a forecasting model?